Calls for Symposium Scheme for Japanese Researchers Based in the UK

 Open to any research field at HE institutions.

-- The symposium should be at institutional or departmental level.
+- The symposium should at least be at institutional or departmental level.

 - Involvement is needed from the appropriate senior academic level e.g. Vice Chancellor, Pro Vice Chancellor or Head of School, who can facilitate on-going collaboration at institutional level.

-- Involvement from the appropriate senior academic level at the co scientific lead’s institution in Japan is preferable.
+- Involvement from the appropriate senior academic level of the co scientific lead’s institution in Japan is preferable.

 - Primarily, speakers should come from universities or academic research institutes in Japan and the UK.